diffblue/gitlab/doc/development/merge_request_concepts/index.md

 1. Merge checks
 1. Approval rules

-When developing Merge Request Widgets using the Widget Extension framework, please refer to [the documentation specifically for that area](widget_extensions.md).
+When developing merge request widgets, refer to the documentation for the [merge request widget extension framework](widget_extensions.md).

 ### Merge widget